-In this dish, cinnamon and lemongrass give the silky sauce fragrance and spice.
+In this dish, based on one in SAVEUR editor-in-chief James Oseland’s Cradle of Flavor (W. W. Norton, 2006), cinnamon and lemongrass give the silky sauce fragrance and spice.

 - 1 tbsp. coriander seeds

 - 1⁄2 tsp. crushed red chile flakes

 - 1 (4″ piece) ginger, peeled and thinly sliced